MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="personalizationreportingenabled"></a>PersonalizationReportingEnabled

-  #### <a name="allow-personalization-of-ads-search-and-news-by-sending-browsing-history-to-microsoft"></a>Permite a personalização de anúncios, pesquisas e notícias enviando o histórico de navegação à Microsoft.
+  #### <a name="allow-personalization-of-microsoft-services-by-sending-browsing-and-browser-related-data-to-microsoft"></a>Permitir a personalização dos serviços Microsoft, enviando dados relacionados à navegação e ao navegador para a Microsoft